-This is the fifth article in the weekly Transitioning PhD Blog Series, written by contributor Mike Davies, PhD.
-If you’re contemplating a transition away from academia, sign up here if you want to be notified of these weekly posts.
+This is the fifth article in my Transitioning PhD Blog Series, written by contributor Mike Davies, PhD.

 Networking…do you remember the first time you heard about this vague activity?
 I remember like it was yesterday.
 I had spent 10 years of my life building a respectable scientific career only to find out networking was the path to my next job.
 To say I was confused, frustrated, anxious, stressed, and desperate was an understatement.
 All I knew professionally was technical and scientific jargon.
 I could barely express my expertise to my family; how was I going to converse with strangers and convince them I was worth hiring?
 I spent months at networking events making things awkward and uncomfortable.
 It even became comical for a little while, until I realized I wasn’t making any progress with my job search.
 Then I just felt helpless.
 Can you relate?
 Good.
 Now let’s do something about it.